Tun Razak Exchange: Lendlease – The Exchange TRX

 % Arabica will also be opening a roastery and it will be the second outlet in Malaysia upon completion of the mall.
-Other well-known retailers that will make their presence at the mall include Kiehl’s, Diptyque, Coach, Tiffany & Co, Fendi, Hublot, Dior, Burberry, Saint Laurent, Gucci, Chanel, Louis Vuitton, Guerlain, Rimowa, Hublot, Lancôme, Bell & Ross, Steve Madden, Gentle Monster and many more.
+Other well-known retailers that will make their presence at the mall include Kiehl’s, Diptyque, Coach, Tiffany & Co, Fendi, Hublot, Dior, Burberry, Saint Laurent, Gucci, Chanel, Louis Vuitton, Guerlain, Rimowa, Lancôme, Bell & Ross, Steve Madden, Gentle Monster and many more.

 In December 2022, the project director of The Exchange TRX, Mitch Wilson, said that the mall will include more than 400 stores across four retail levels.
-He also mentioned that the mall will be opened to the public in Q4 2023.
+The mall was opened to the public on 29 November 2023.

 Mulia Group – The Exchange 106

 Following the partnership with Lendlease, TRX announced its Sale and Purchase agreement with the Mulia Group to develop the Signature Tower.
 In April 2016, the Mulia Group announced that all excavation, blasting, piling and site work have been completed within three months.
 The next phase of the Signature Tower construction saw the pouring of concrete, a massive 20,000 m3 mat foundation.
 The Signature Tower, now named The Exchange 106, the tallest building in TRX and one of the tallest in Malaysia, is the TRX's centrepiece landmark.
 It has 106 floors with massive column-free floor plates ranging from 28,000 to 34,000 square feet, a gross floor area of about four million sq. ft., and a nett lettable area of 2.8 million sq ft.